 Brain health

 • Cultivate mindfulness.
 Before you can change anything, you have to be aware of it.
-On average we may only be truly conscious and aware 5% of the time, but mindfulness can nudge that number up.
-Meditation or other mindfulness strategies are great for catching negative thinking in the act.
+On average, we may only be truly conscious and aware 5% of the time, but mindfulness can raise that number.
+Meditation and other mindfulness strategies are great for catching negative thinking in the act.

 • Try cognitive reframing or reappraisal.
 If you’re able (using mindfulness) to catch a negative thought in the act, you can try reframing it.
 The idea isn’t to sugar coat anything, ignore or dismiss the negative, or invalidate feelings, because you’re grounded in reality–the idea is to question your assumptions and logic and consider if it’s worth rethinking.
 Try to approach it like a scientist, with nonjudgmental curiosity.